Machined Stainless Steel Safety Razor Grades and Other Metals

 Stainless Damascus Steel Safety Razor

-• An exotic stainless steel material that we use.
+• Stainless steel Damascus is an exotic material we use with some custom safety razors.
 Our material is custom forged in the USA for us and consists of grades 304 and 316

 • Both grades have a higher resistance to corrosion than grade 303 (As discussed above).